-You should note that, if users are forwarded to a third-party location where the snippet is not installed (for instance, while logging in), you won't be able to view their behavior on those pages.
+You should note that, if users are forwarded to a third-party location where the snippet isn't installed (for instance, while logging in), you won't be able to view their behavior on those pages.

 Can I install the snippet using a tag manager?

-In some cases, you might indeed be relying on a tag manager to dynamically install scripts only if the end-user has given consent (usually in a cookie consent banner) in order to comply with the privacy laws applicable to you.
+In some cases, you might indeed rely on a tag manager to install scripts dynamically only if the end-user has given consent (usually in a cookie consent banner) in order to comply with the privacy laws applicable to you.
 Please note that it is your responsibility to ensure that the installation and usage of the Maze snippet comply with the obligations of your business and respective jurisdictions.

-Nevertheless, you should keep in mind that installing the code via tag manager may force testers to take an extra step before running a live website test.
-This may in turn reduce the response rate.
+You should keep in mind that installing the code via tag manager may force testers to take an extra step before running a live website test.
+This may reduce the response rate.
 This happens because some popular ad block extensions block code snippets loaded via Google Tag Manager by default.

-For this reason, a potential option we’d suggest would be to install the code snippet directly on your website whenever possible.
+For this reason, a potential option we’d suggest would be to install the code snippet directly on your website.